 “Dr. Fanburg received repeatedly funded NIH Training Grants for 25 years and during this time trained over 50 MD and PhD pre- and post-doctoral awardees.
 He has been generating innovation in his field for 50 years and has published over 230 research articles in top peer-reviewed journals.
 In addition to being a prolific and successful grant and scientific article writer, Dr. Fanburg has dedicated his career to customer service.
 Dr. Fanburg has been serving our students, trainees and patients since the 1960s.
 We estimate that he has cared for 50,000 patients in that time with 5,000 - 10,000 coming as referrals due to his known expertise in a niche disease known as “sarcoidosis.”
 Over the years he has lectured to over 3,000 medical students and has trained more than 100 physicians.
 Additionally, Dr. Fanburg established the Pulmonary Division as its first Chief and managed the first ICU at Tufts Medical Center.

-“Dr. Fanburg also has an incredible historical view of Tufts Medical Center and I have encouraged him to speak with Pat Hayward who is spearheading a legacy project for Tufts Medical Center and Tufts Children's Hospital.
+“Dr. Fanburg also has an incredible historical view of Tufts Medical Center and I have encouraged him to speak with Pat Hayward who is spearheading a legacy project for Tufts Medical Center.
 When asked how Tufts has changed, he stated “It’s grown a lot” and illustrated this with an excerpt from Joseph E. Garland’s book from the early 1960s, describing the then-New England Medical Center staff physician listing that fit on two pages, perhaps 50 doctors."